Divyanshu4fx/Reverse-Shell/README.md

 - It provides a simple shell interface for interacting with the server remotely.

 ## Usage
-1. Run the server script on the machine you want to control remotely.
+1. Run the client script on the machine you want to control remotely.
-2. Run the client script on the machine from which you want to control the server.
+2. Run the server script on the machine from which you want to control the client.
-3. Enter commands on the client-side terminal to execute them remotely on the server.
+3. Enter commands on the server-side terminal to execute them remotely on the client.
 4. Use `quit` command to exit the program.

 ## Note